Liquaemin®, Panheparin®, Lipo-Hepin®. There may be other names for this medication.

 How is it Administered?

-How Does it Work?
+How Does Heparin Work?

-Heparin is in a class of medications called anticoagulants ('blood thinners').
+Heparin is in a class of medications called anticoagulants (blood thinners).
 It works by decreasing the ability of the blood to clot.